-When speaking use a respectful tone.
+Participate in the meeting with an attitude of respect and civility.
 Everyone may not agree with your opinion or point of view.
 It is best to not express disagreement during meetings.
-However f you must disagree then do it in a civil manner.
+However if you must disagree then do it in a civil manner.
 First, try and find value in the other person’s argument and then explain your point of view.
 Look for ways to reach a consensus.

 Support the Meeting Leader

 Ask the person leading the meeting if there is anything that you can help him or her with.
 You can ensure that the room is set up for the meeting, that refreshments are arranged and you can assist in welcoming the guest.
 During the meeting, you can distribute handouts and write effective meeting notes.
 This will serve as encouragement to the leader and you will also contribute towards having an effective meeting.

 It’s natural to look out only for yourself, but see how you can enhance the meeting experience for other attendees.
 Before the meeting starts, connect with people and enquire about their projects.